Tulista pumila var. sparsa (M.Hayashi) Breuer

 This variety is native to South Africa (Western Cape).

-Tulista pumila var. sparsa, formerly known as Haworthia sparsa, is a slow-growing succulent that forms small rosettes of triangular leaves with much fewer tubercles than in the normal species.
-Leaves are olive-green to purplish-brown.
-They are upright, incurved, up to 6 inches (15 cm) in diameter and up to 10 inches (25 cm) tall.
+Tulista pumila var. sparsa, formerly known as Haworthia sparsa, is a slow-growing succulent that forms small rosettes of triangular leaves with much fewer tubercles than Tulista pumila var. pumila.
+The rosettes grow up to 6 inches (15 cm) in diameter.
+Leaves are upright, incurved, and olive-green to purplish-brown.
 Flowers are tubular, brownish-white, and appear in summer on thin, up to 16 inches (40 cm) tall inflorescences.

 How to Grow and Care for Tulista pumila var. sparsa